zcorpan/html-parser-book/manuscript/parser.md

 <button is="plastic-button">Click Me!</button>
 ```

 Some JavaScript is needed to create a definition of custom elements, so that they can do something useful.
-If you’re interested in learning about this, check out [Using custom elements on MDN](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) or the section on [custom elements in the HTML standard](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements).
+If you're interested in learning about this, check out [Using custom elements on MDN](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) or the section on [custom elements in the HTML standard](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements).

 ### The `select` element